 Ms. Bales is a senior fellow at the Center on the Developing Child at Harvard University.
 She has served as a visiting scientist in the department of society, human development, and health at the Harvard School of Public Health and a visiting scholar in education at the Harvard Graduate School of Education.
 She was awarded the Rural Sociological Society’s 2004 award for excellence in translating research findings to policy (More…)

-NAT KENDALL-TAYLOR is the Director of Research at the Institute.
+NAT KENDALL-TAYLOR is Vice President for Research at the Institute.
 In this role, he employs social science theory and research methods from anthropology to improve the ability of public policy to positively influence health and social issues.
 This involves studying how cognitive theory can be applied in understanding how people interpret information and make meaning of their social worlds.
 His past research has focused on child and family health and in understanding the social and cultural factors that create health disparities and affect decision-making.
 As a medical anthropologist, Kendall-Taylor has conducted fieldwork on the coast of Kenya studying pediatric epilepsy and the impacts of chronic illness on family well-being.
 He has also applied social science methods in research in Azerbaijan and Kazakhstan and has conducted ethnographic research on motivation in “extreme” athletes.
 Kendall-Taylor has a B.A. from Emory University and master’s and doctoral degrees from the University of California, Los Angeles.

 Dr. Kendall-Taylor can be reached at firstname.lastname@example.org.